 Data-driven sales forecasting and pipeline management are extremely crucial for any business.
 A sales force automation tool doesn’t just collect all this data, it also presents it as customizable dashboards.

-Sales performance dashboards help managers and business leaders track various metrics over any given time frame, such as a quarter or an entire year.
+Sales performance dashboards help managers and business leaders track various metrics and sales analytics over any given time frame, such as a quarter or an entire year.
 The insights from this data help you build accurate forecasts while managing sales expectations.

 The easy-to-access dashboards also allow you to analyze the current situation.
 Sales pipelines usually don’t play out as planned, so it’s important to monitor them frequently to meet your targets.

 By now, we know that there are a lot of benefits that a sales force automation tool provides.
 But it’s important to know that an SFA can only optimize your sales operations, not the outcome of your sales efforts.
 The actual closure and customer lifetime value also depend on other teams like marketing and customer success.

 And if you’re familiar with any kind of business automation, you might find a lot of similarities between a Sales Force Automation (SFA) and a Customer Relationship Management (CRM) tool.
 But they’re not the same.
 Here’s how.

 Sales Force Automation (SFA) vs. Customer Relationship Management (CRM)